Technology

 Running an EOL database version means known vulnerabilities that will never be fixed.
 For databases storing customer data, financial information, or personal data, this is a compliance risk under the Australian Privacy Act.

-Database version upgrades are not just about features — they are about security.
+Database version upgrades are not just about features.
+They are about security.
 Every major database vendor publishes CVEs for older versions.
 If the version is EOL, those CVEs remain unpatched.

 After migration or upgrade: current version with active security patches, encrypted connections (TLS), encrypted at rest, proper authentication, and audit logging configured.